Mount Kenya advice

 Daily Routine

 The pace is slow and not forced at all.
 There is a rest at least once every hour and plenty of time to take photos, enjoy the view and chat.
-When you arrive at the huts you will find your bags ready to collect.
+When you arrive at the huts / camps you will find your bags ready to collect.
 In the morning please have your bags packed before breakfast.

 Tips